1957 Florida Gators football team: Roster

-Season summary
+Game summaries

 Wake Forest

 Florida won a 27–0 home-opener victory over the Wake Forest Demon Deacons.

 Kentucky

 The second week of play was a 14–7 conference win over the Kentucky Wildcats.

 Mississippi State

 Florida lost at homecoming to Mississippi State 29–20.

 LSU

 The Gators upset Billy Cannon and his 10th-ranked LSU Tigers 22–14.

 Auburn

 The Gators were shut out 13–0 by coach Ralph Jordan's national champion Auburn Tigers.
 When the two teams met in Cliff Hare Stadium in Auburn, it was the first game between the rivals in which both teams were ranked in the top twenty of the AP Poll.
 Woodruff's Gators featured their usual strong defense, but the Tigers defense was even better.

 Georgia

 Florida beat the Georgia Bulldogs 22–0.

 Vanderbilt

 Parrish was named AP "Back of the Week" for his performance in the 14–7 win over Vanderbilt.
 This included rushing for 111 yards, scoring both touchdowns, kicking both extra points, catching an interception, and making seven tackles—including one to prevent the Commodores' tying score.